 - Watertown Mall | Watertown, MA

-On move-in days in August and January, representatives from Bank of America, Citizens Bank, Santander Bank, and Webster Bank will be available to assist you in opening a bank account.
+On move-in days in August, representatives from Bank of America, Citizens Bank, Santander Bank, and Webster Bank will be available to assist you in opening a bank account.
 International students can open an account with a passport and a Brandeis student ID.

 Please note that students who have been awarded a Federal Work-Study or University Employment allotment as part of their financial aid package have priority for campus jobs until October 1.
 Students who were not awarded these funds are ineligible for employment until after this date.
 If you have not yet filed an application for financial aid and would like to do so, please visit the Office of Student Financial Services website for more information.